THE LOVE I MUST HATE

 “Lisa!”

 I scowl on hearing my name.
-I welcome everything but to be screamed up like that and no, I won't answer to such a calling.
+I welcome everything, but to be called up like that, and no, I won't answer to such a loud calling.

 “Lisa!”